StudyFrenchSpanish

 Finally, register by using Facebook, Google, or any email account.

 Voilà, you have created a profile!
-This will hardly take a minute or two to wind up the onboarding process.
+This will hardly take a minute or two to finish the onboarding process.
 You can then choose a language and begin receiving game-like bite-size tasks.

 After spending a few minutes, you will understand everything.
 The whole interface is minimal and easy to grasp.